dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-METALLB.md

 # Create the namespace with our extra PodSecurity labels
 # Helm can do this automatically but we need a few custom labels, so do this separately
-% kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 create -f patches/dal-k8s-mgmt-1-metallb-namespace.yaml
+% kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 apply -f patches/dal-k8s-mgmt-1-metallb-namespace.yaml
 namespace/metallb-system created

 % helm --kubeconfig kubeconfigs/dal-k8s-mgmt-1 --namespace metallb-system install metallb metallb/metallb